-- Combine the quinoa with at least 2 cups of water in a small saucepan and bring to a boil over high heat.
-Cook for 10 minutes, or until quinoa is tender and the seeds' "tails" (the little white part) are beginning to uncurl.
+- Combine quinoa with 2 cups water in a small saucepan and bring to a boil over high heat.
+Cook for 10 minutes, or until quinoa is tender.
 Drain well and set aside.

-- Dip a pastry brush in the melted butter and use it to grease the inside of a 9-inch by 5-inch loaf pan.
+- Dip a pastry brush in melted butter and use it to grease inside of a 9-by-5-inch loaf pan.

-- Scrape the mixture into the prepared loaf pan and bake for 50-60 minutes, until a toothpick inserted into the center of the cake comes out clean and the top of the cake is golden brown.
+- Scrape mixture into prepared pan and bake for 50 to 60 minutes, until a toothpick inserted into the center comes out clean and top of cake is golden brown.